-In the past last few decades, there has been a rise of "internet-scale" computation on big data, producing a growing need for computing systems that process large-scale data efficiently.
-Among the emerging applications, graph computation is ubiquitous as graphs are used to represent complex relationships efficiently in various scenarios including social networks, world wide web, recommendation systems, bio-informatics etc. [16, 19, 29, 15].
-Graph computations can exhibit high data-parallelism - exploited in varied software frameworks [23, 36, 8, 34, 37].
-However parallelism alone does not translate to scalable.
-As the data keeps growing, graphs are now occupying gigabytes of memory and if this trend continues, real-time analysis of petabytes large graphs will be the norm in the next decades.
-Given the scale of the application, graph computation typically requires running on large-scale parallel systems with millions of compute cores and petabytes of memory for storing the data.
+In the past few decades, there has been a rise in "internet-scale" computation on big data, producing a growing need for computing systems that can process large-scale data efficiently.
+Among the emerging applications, graph computation is ubiquitous: complex relationships in various real-world scenarios are represented by graphs efficiently, for example, social networks, the world wide web, recommendation systems, bio-informatics, etc. [16, 20, 29, 15].
+As the data keeps growing, real-world graphs can occupy gigabytes of memory and if this trend continues, real-time analysis of petabyte graphs will be the norm in the next decades.
+Therefore, high-efficient low-latency real-time processing of graphs continues to demand larger and more powerful machine presumably with millions of compute cores and petabytes of memory, significantly beyond the scale of current parallel machines (typically of hundreds or thousands cores and gigabytes of memory).